|

 - DANNIE:

-Variant of English Danny, meaning "God is my judge."
+Variant spelling of English Danny,

 - DANNY:

-of Daniel,
+English Daniel,

 meaning "God is my judge."